 I enjoy playing badminton, reading and gardening 💐

 Hi everyone!
-My name is Jennifer Atkinson and I am the Administrator for Compass Sort it!
+My name is Jennifer and I am the Administrator for Compass Sort it!
 Young People Service based in Enfield.

 I have been working for Compass since May 2019.
 I have over 25 years administrative experience working for various companies.